 Williamstown, MA 01267

-A charge will be assessed for each check returned unpaid.
+A $30 charge will be assessed for each returned check paid directly to Williams or any payment through the Student Account Center that is returned by TMS.
 A cashier check or money order may be required as payment for a returned check.
-A returned check may also result in a $25.00 return check fee if the account is not settled before the semester due date.

 Accounts that are not paid in full by the due date may be assessed a $250.00 late fee.
 This includes accounts which have a balance due to a late loan application or the failure of the student or parent to sign promissory notes on a timely basis.

 Students whose accounts are not satisfied will be denied access to the on-line registration system.
-This means that the student will not be able to add/drop classes or officially register for the semester which may result in late registration fees.
-All students with Bursar Registration holds are required to meet with the Bursar which is likely to result in long waiting lines.
+This means that the student will not be able to add/drop classes or officially register for the semester which may result in late registration fees from the Registrar’s Office.
+A registration hold may also affect a student’s ability to participate in the housing lottery/room draw process and to complete the parking registration process.

 You are encouraged to contact the Bursar’s Office as soon as possible with any questions that you may have to ensure that your account is satisfied by the due date.
-Our office hours are Monday – Friday 8:30 A.M. to 4:30 P.M..
-The most efficient way to communicate is by email at firstname.lastname@example.org.
+Our office hours are Monday – Friday from 8:30am to 4:30pm.
+The most efficient way to communicate is by email at [email protected].

 Awards from the Williams Office of Financial Aid